My Resume

 Image used to depict Cape Cod Upholstery Shop | Located in South Dennis, MA 02660 | Original image created by Annette Gagnon

-Business Objective
+Business Objective:

 To make your furniture upholstery experience with me a worth while experience.

-Where work experience meets life!
+Where life and work experience meet !

-At Age 15
+At Age 12

-My Resume starts with my first job working at Cumberland Farms in Hull, Ma.
-My sister Leona was the manager and I stocked the shelves and coolers as well as assisting the customers.
-My next Summer job was at the famous “Paragon Park” in Hull.
-There I worked the concession stands making burgers, fries and cotton candy for a lot of motorcycle club members from the the Hells Angels and the Devils Disciples.
-It was at Paragon Park in Hull where I learned the value of getting the job done right the first time when motorcycle club members came to the window to pick up their food!
+My Resume starts working in Hull, MA, where I lived from age 7 to around 20.
+My first job, at age 12, was at Cumberland Farms in Hull during school Summer break.
+My sister Leona was the manager, and I stocked the shelves and coolers and assisted customers.
+At age 14, during school Summer break, I started working at the famous, and sometimes infamous, Paragon Park, also in Hull, MA.
+At Paragon Park I worked at the concession stands making burgers, hot dogs, fries and cotton candy.
+At that time, there was a pretty rough crowd that frequented Paragon Park.
+Motorcycle clubs, like the the Hells Angels and the Devils Disciples, were often there at night during the Summer.
+It was at Paragon Park in Hull where I learned the value of getting the order correct the first time, especially when a member from a notorious motorcycle club comes to the window to order or pick up their food!

 1971-1974

 My first upholstery employment, at age 16, was with Arthur Gaudreau of Hingham Upholstery, in Hingham, MA.
+My father and Arthur were good friends and fellow Hingham Rotary Club members.
+Arthur was looking for someone to work in the upholstery shop part time and I accepted the job.
 I started out as a classic old fashioned upholsterer’s apprentice.
-I learned how to pick up and deliver furniture, remove the old fabric from the furniture, tie springs and glue frames, eventually learning to work with the finished fabric.
+I learned how to pick up and deliver furniture, remove the old fabric from the furniture, tie springs and glue frames, eventually learning to work with the finished fabric and using an industrial sewing machine.
 I also observed how Arthur took care of his customers.
 It was a lot of fun working for Arthur.
-His wife Dottie was an incredible cook and baker.
-Every single day Dottie would bring into the upholstery shop some sort of baked good and coffee for a snack.
-Arthur even let me occasionally drive his 1936 grey pickup truck.
+His wife, Dottie, was an incredible cook, baker and seamstress.
+Every day, Dottie would bring into the upholstery shop some sort of baked good and coffee for a snack.
+Arthur even let me occasionally drive his 1948 Ford F Series pickup truck.
 I still can’t believe he trusted me as a teenager with this beautiful truck.
-But I never let him down when I was behind the wheel.
-I was also lucky enough to work with Joe, another Joe, a part time upholsterer Arthur would have come in specifically to make new horse hair seats for antiques.
-Joe was a master at horsehair seats.
-He was the last of the upholsterer’s I’ve met that spit tacks.
-A method of putting a bunch of tacks in your mouth and then grabbing them one by one with a magnetic hammer.
-Spitting tacks was the precursor to the staple gun I guess.
-Arthur sold the business and moved to New Hampshire and then later to Maine.
-With the upholstery experience I learned from Arthur I was readily able to find a new job.

-The Upholstery Shop in Cohasset, MA
+The Upholstery Shop in Cohasett, MA

 Sunny Sarasota Florida

-My Resume 1979-1984
+1979-1984

 Beautiful Cape Cod, MA